 Dr Abedin is an Adjunct academic at UTS, and an Associate Professor in Business Analytics at Macquriate University's Business School.
 His research examines positive and negative impacts of social information systems on organisations and people.In particular, his research interest is at the intersection of Health analytics, social analytics, Artificial Intelligence, and digital transformation.
-Babak's research is inspired by behavioural theories and real-world problems, and is often funded by Industry parners (exceeding $150k).
+Babak's research is inspired by behavioural theories and real-world problems, and is often funded by Industry parners (exceeding $450k).
 He has led supervision of four HDR candidates to completion, and is currently supervising PhD students in social media addiction, managin AI and Explainable AI (XAI), digital transformation, and health informatics.
 His publications have appeared in outlets such as the journal of the Association for Information Science and Technology, Internet Research, Journal of the American Medical Informatics, Information Systems Frontiers, and Computers & Education.
 Babak has also written for The Conversation and has been invited to speak at CEBIT Australia 2019, and for interviews with ABC News 24, The Australian, 2Ser Radio and others.
 He is a HDR coordinator of School of ISM, and also serves at various University and Faculty committees.
 Babak teaches into Master of Information Systems and Master of Business Analytics.
 In 2019, he was awarded UTS Teaching & Learning Citation.

 Selected research grants:

 - 2018-2021: Continuous Transformation of Government Agencies in the Digital Era ($27,500), funded by Industry research partner

 - 2018-2019: Developing a Novel Coding Scheme for Content and Thematic Analysis of Cancer Council Online Community, ($25,000) funded by Cancer Council NSW

 - 2017-2018: Bioenergy alternatives to hazard reduction burns: myth or reality analysis on social media ($17,000), funded by UTS Faculty of Engineering & IT